-To engage the reverse music search feature, press the reverse music search/rewind button where once.
+To engage the reverse music search feature, press the reverse music search/rewind button once.
 The reverse music search begins to rewind the tape to the previous music selection.
-The indicator lamp in the button where lights up.
-There must be a minimum pause of 4 seconds between selections for the music search feature to determine the beginning of the previous music selection.
+The indicator lamp in the button lights up.
+There must be a minimum pause of 4 seconds between selections for the music search feature to determine the beginning of the previous music selection

-Music search can be interrupted by pressing the forward music search/ fast forward • Me or track selector •1 2• buttons and by pressing the reverse music search/rewind button R>Me again after approx. 3 seconds.
+Music search can be interrupted by pressing the forward music search/fast forward • M or track selector • 1 2 • buttons and by pressing the reverse music search/rewind button RDM again after approx. 3 seconds.

-To rewind the tape, press the reverse music search/rewind button www twice.
-The indicator lamp in the button www blinks.
+To rewind the tape, press the reverse music search/rewind button twice.
+The indicator lamp in the button blinks.
 Upon reaching the beginning of the tape, the unit will automatically replay the same track.
-The unit will not reserve to the other track.
+The unit will not reverse to the other track one or track selector one of track s